 Welcome to my web site.
 Here you will find a brief outline of the major research projects my students and I are involved in, along with other bits of interesting information.

 My research falls into two main categories: 1) the relationships between biodiversity and ecosystem services and the contribution of services to human well-being; and 2) the implications of socio-economic and human demographic change for biodiversity conservation in urban and rural landscapes.

-I am also the Chair of the Editorial Board for the journal Ecological Management and Restoration.
+I sit on the Editorial Boards for the journals Faculty1000 Research and Nature Conservation, and am the Chair of the Editorial Board for the journal Ecological Management and Restoration

 New Book! - Demographic change in Australia's Rural Landscapes: Implications for Society and the Environment.